derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-04/07/2023 16:18:21 : 3 Database Admins walked into a NoSQL bar.
+05/07/2023 16:19:07 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Old C programmers don't die, they're just cast into void.
+Why do Java programmers have to wear glasses?
+Because they don't see sharp.
 <!-- replace-with-joke ends -->